Zanette93/Zanette93/README.md

 # Hi there, I'm João (John)! 👋
 ## Welcome to my profile

+Sou brasileiro, formado em Engenharia de Alimentos e também com pós-graduação em Gestão de Pessoas.
+Após 5 anos trabalhando em Indústrias de Alimentos como Supervisor de Produção decidi encarar o desafio de entrar na área de tecnologia!
+Quero realizar meu sonho trabalhando nessa área, sendo um usuário colaborativo assim que adquirir um pouco mais de conhecimento.
+Estou aberto a oportunidades de trabalho e aprendizado!
+Meu foco será em Análise de Dados.

 I am Brazilian with a degree in Food Engineering and also with a postgraduate degree in People Management.
 After 5 years of working in Food Industries as a Production Supervisor I decided to face the challenge of entering the technology field!
-I'm at the beginning of my studies and I want to make my dream come true by working in this area, being a collaborative user as soon as I acquire a little more knowledge.
+I want to make my dream come true by working in this area, being a collaborative user as soon as I acquire a little more knowledge.
 I'm open to work and learning opportunities!
 My focus will be on Data Analysis.